aitomatic/openssa/openssa/integrations/llama_index/README.md

 ### Future Enhancements

-As we continue to enhance the integration between OpenSSM and LlamaIndex, here are a few promising directions:
+As we continue to enhance the integration between OpenSSA and LlamaIndex, here are a few promising directions:

 - **SSMs as agents for LlamaIndex**: We are exploring ways to make SSMs available as agents for LlamaIndex, allowing for more complex interactions between SSMs and LlamaIndex.